 No-Zone Trucking Accidents

 Among the many types of road accidents, possibly the most destructive of the lot are truck accidents.
 These heavy-duty vehicles that share the roads with smaller cars can cause serious damage and injuries to those around them when they get into an accident.
-According to the website of the Ausband & Dumont Law Firm, there are many ways that these trucks can get involved in an accident, and one of the reasons why they do is because of the “no-zone” areas.
+There are many ways that these trucks can get involved in an accident, and one of the reasons why they do is because of the “no-zone” areas.

 Because of their sheer sizes, trucks have a number of blind spots where the truck driver is not able to see the vehicle or pedestrian.
 These zones can also refer to areas where smaller vehicles can be too close for to the commercial trucks which would prevent or hinder the driver’s capacity to maneuver effectively and stop safely.
 Many motorists are not aware of the no-zone areas of commercial trucks or are purposely doing unsafe or dangerous driving maneuvers that often result to truck accidents.
 Personal injury law firms have seen the great effect of each truck accident to those who have been involved in one: smaller vehicles are often the ones who take the majority of the damage and fatalities simply because of the size of these trucks.
 Furthermore, because commercial trucks are heavy and full of load, they require more distance to completely stop, and when collisions occur they frequently cause multiple car collisions.